isorna/dropcommander/docs/es/dfc/scenarios/preparing-for-battle.md

 ---
-categoryTitle: 'Preparándose para la batalla'
+title: 'Preparándose para la batalla'
 excerpt: 'After choosing a game size and preparing your fleet, you must choose a scenario.'
 position: 1
 breadcrumb: